DadvaiahPavan/StockSense_AI/README.md

-# StockSage - AI-Powered Stock Analysis Platform
+# StockSense - AI-Powered Stock Analysis Platform

 A comprehensive, real-time stock analysis platform with AI-powered insights for both Indian and US markets.